AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/cloud-activation.md

 ---
-title: Activating your MBI Account for Cloud Starter Subscriptions
+title: Activate your MBI Account for Cloud Starter Subscriptions
-zendesk_id: 360016504752
+description: Learn how to activate MBI for Cloud Starter projects.
 ---
+# Activate your MBI Account for Cloud Starter Subscriptions

 To activate MBI for Cloud Starter projects, first create a MBI account, then create a SSH key, then finally connect to your Magento database.
 Click [here](../getting-started/onpremise-activation.md) for activating on-premise subscriptions.